Rambler Classic: 1964

-The 1964 model year Classics, were refined with stainless steel rocker moldings, a flush single-plane aluminum grille replacing the previous year's deep concave design, and oval tail lamps replacing the flush-mounted lenses of the 1963's.
-Classics with bucket seats and a V8 engine could be ordered with a new "Shift-Command" three-speed automatic transmission mounted on the center console providing the driver the ability to manually control shifting.
+The 1964 model year Classics were refined with stainless steel rocker moldings, a flush single-plane aluminum grille replacing the previous year's deep concave design, and oval tail lamps replacing the flush-mounted lenses of the 1963s.

+Classics with bucket seats and a V8 engine could be ordered with a new "Shift-Command" three-speed automatic transmission mounted on the center console.
+The design provided the driver the ability to control the automatic's gear shifts manually.
+The E-Stick three-speed transmission was still available along with an overdrive unit.
+The system provided greater fuel efficiency compared to the fully-automatic transmissions at that time, but the E-Stick proved unpopular, so it was discontinued after 1964.

-A new two-door model joined the line only available in the top 770 trim.
+A new two-door model joined the line which was only available in the top 770 trim.
 The pillar-less hardtop offered a large glass area, and "its sales were brisk."
-The model was the featured on AMC's marketing brochure.
-A sporty 770-H version featured individually adjustable reclining bucket seats, as well as center a console.
+The model was featured in AMC's marketing brochure.
+A sporty 770-H version featured individually adjustable reclining bucket seats, as well as a center console.
 The new hardtop body style "added flash.
-But wagons still accounted for 34 percent of Classic sales."
+Station wagons still accounted for 34 percent of Classic sales."

 Consumers continued to perceive Ramblers as economy cars and the six-cylinder models outsold V8-powered versions.
 Although the Classic had economy-car roots, it offered plenty of space with "clean, unfettered styling that the Sixties brought."
 American Motors positioned the Classic line to offer near-Chevelle or intermediate-sized proportions with Chevy II small car pricing."
 Nevertheless, stronger competition from the domestic Big Three automakers meant total Rambler sales dipped in 1964.

 Typhoon

 American Motors unveiled the Typhoon in April 1964.
-This mid-1964 model year introduction was a sporty variant of the Classic 770 2-door hardtop.
-This special model was introduced to highlight AMC's completely new short-stroke, seven main bearing, 145 hp 8.5:1 compression ratio 232 CID "Typhoon" modern era inline-6.
+This mid-1964 model year introduction was a sporty variant of the Classic 770 two-door hardtop.
+This unique model was introduced to highlight AMC's completely new short-stroke, seven main bearing, 145 hp 8.5:1 compression ratio 232 CID "Typhoon" modern era inline-6.

-Production of this commemorative model was limited to 2,520 units and it was only available in a two-tone Solar Yellow body with a Classic Black roof, and a sporty all-vinyl interior for US$2,509.
+Production of this commemorative model was limited to 2,520 units.
+It was only available in a two-tone Solar Yellow body with a Classic Black roof and a sports-focused all-vinyl interior with a list price of US$2,509.
 The car also featured a distinctive "Typhoon" script in place of the usual "Classic" name insignia, as well as a unique grille with blackout accents.
 All other AMC options (except engine choices and colors) were available on the Typhoon.

 The engine became the mainstay six-cylinder engine for AMC and Jeep vehicles.
 It was produced, albeit in a modified form, up until 2006.
 The 232 I6 engine's name was soon changed to "Torque Command", with Typhoon to describe AMC's new line of V8s introduced in 1966.